dimitri-nicolo/calico/master/getting-started/kubernetes/installation/eks.md

 - Ensure that you have the [credentials for the Tigera private registry](../../../getting-started/#obtain-the-private-registry-credentials) and a [license key](../../../getting-started/#obtain-a-license-key).

+- To follow the TLS certificate and key creation instructions below you'll need openssl.

 {% include {{page.version}}/load-docker.md yaml="calico" orchestrator="kubernetes" %}

 {% include {{page.version}}/pull-secret.md %}